Hyun-Song Shin: Education and early career

+Governor of the Bank of Korea

+In March 2026, Shin was nominated by President Lee Jae Myung to serve as Governor of the Bank of Korea.
+On April 20, 2026, President Lee approved Shin’s appointment as governor following approval by the National Assembly.

+On May 12, 2026, Shin became a member of the Board of Directors of the Bank for International Settlements.

 Research contribution

 Global coordination games belong to a subfield of game theory that gained momentum in 1998 when he published an article with Stephen Morris.
 Shin and Morris considered a stylized currency crises model, in which traders observe the relevant fundamentals with small noise, and show that this leads to the selection of a unique equilibrium.
 This result is in stark contrast with models of complete information, which feature multiple equilibria.

 In 2011 he won the second Financial Times annual essay contest on banking regulation sponsored by the International Centre for Financial Regulation.
 He wrote about how the G-20 major economies could increase financial stability with macroprudential regulations that "leans against the credit cycle" using examples from the UK, South Korea, and the United States.
 Specifically, he "advocated a global tax on non-core banking liabilities as the best way to deflate bubbles".

 Shin argues that "financial firms systematically take more risk as asset prices rise", which means that the financial system's vulnerability "cannot be measured by price indicators like credit spreads or volatility.
 Instead, analysts should focus on quantities like the amount of assets on intermediary balance sheets and the liquidity and maturity mismatches between those assets and the liabilities used to fund them".